University of Colorado Boulder: Clubs and other organizations

-CU Boulder offers a variety of political student organizations which cover the full spectrum of politics.
+CU Boulder offers a variety of political student organizations that cover the full spectrum of politics.
 Among them are Amnesty International, which focuses on human rights worldwide, Model United Nations (MUN), which simulates the UN with a focus on international relations and diplomacy, as well as the College Democrats and the College Republicans.
 The University of Colorado also offers many clubs promoting diversity and human rights, such as the Gay Straight Alliance.
 Students can also choose from a plethora of clubs and organizations centered on ethnicities and countries, as well as different religious groups.
 CU Boulder also maintains one of the nation's most competitive student-run parliamentary debate programs.
 In 2010, CU Boulder became the first fully student-run program to win the National Parliamentary Tournament of Excellence (NPTE).

 Demographics

 As of fall 2021, there were 35,897 students enrolled.
 66.2 percent of the student population identified as white.
 56.9% were Colorado residents and 10.1% were California residents.
 A 2014 survey found that 16.3% of the students were registered as members of the Republican Party, along with 10.5% of CU Boulder non-faculty staff and 6% of CU Boulder faculty.
-Most students are aligned with the political left.